themeteorchef/saas-stripe/saas-stripe.md

 Okay, starting to make some sense?
 With our `stripeCreateSubscription` method complete, we finally create our user in the database.
 Take note of what's happening here.
 Because we've made it to this step, we can rest assured that our customer and their subscription exist in Stripe.
 Here, we take what Stripe has given us and insert it into our own database.
 This will make it easier to keep track of customers later.
 To create the account, we use the `emailAddress` and `password` values we pulled from our signup form earlier.
 But wait a second...what is this `try` and `catch` business?

 On the server, Meteor doesn't allow `Accounts.createUser()` to have a callback.
 This would be fine, but what if calling this produces an error?
 JavaScript's [`try/catch`](http://eloquentjavascript.net/08_error.html#p_ZBsTKhGA4i) to the rescue!
-This is sort of like an `if/else` in that it's saying "ok, _try_ this snippet of code and if it throws an error or exception, pass the exception to the _catch_."
+This is sort of like an `if/else` in that it's saying "okay, _try_ this snippet of code, and if it throws an error or exception, pass the exception to the _catch_."
 In the event that `createUser` fails, we can "catch" its exception and return it to the client.

 Before we do that, though, we've got something funky going on.
 Because we want to store our customer's subscription data in a way that _isn't_ immediately visible by calling `Meteor.users.find()` on the client, we need to update our user immediately after they've been created with `Accounts.createUser()`.
 Why?